 - MAP Days: This program invites deposited students in the summer to become more acquainted with campus, meet key faculty and staff, and other students, and go over their fall schedule.

-- Fall Orientation begins before classes commence.
+- Welcome Week and Fall Orientation begins before classes commence.
 Students are encouraged to attend many social events designed to acclimate them with Oglethorpe.
 This Orientation also includes a service activity.
 Orientation activities will continue for the first few weeks of class as students will be invited to opening Convocation, lectures around campus, sporting events, and various student activities.

 - A two-semester Core course sequence in humanities, COR 101, 102 Narratives of the Self I, II;